xGR: Efficient Generative Recommendation Serving at Scale: System Scheduling

 In addition to pipeline optimizations, fully exploiting the accelerator capabilities is also crucial for improving request throughput. xSchedule employs a dynamic batching strategy similar to that used in LLMs, aggregating incoming requests into larger batches.
 However, in recommendation scenarios, the request concurrency scale can vary drastically, and individual requests may contain tens to thousands of tokens.
 To handle such variability, xSchedule automatically adjusts the batch size based on the token capacity.
 Meanwhile, the batching interval is constrained by the SLO: if the waiting delay reaches the allocated quota, the batch is dispatched for computation immediately.
 Furthermore, given that GR models contain far fewer parameters than LLMs and therefore have lower computational load, sequentially executing batches may still leave certain units underutilized in the spatial dimension.
-To this end, xSchedule employs a multi-stream strategy to process batches concurrently, where each stream independently handling requests within a single batch.
-This strategy amortizes host-side scheduling overhead and fully exploits the many-core parallelism.
-More importantly, the batches can be dynamically assigned to idle streams based on real-time load conditions to guarantee service quality.
+To this end, xSchedule employs a multi-stream strategy to process batches concurrently, where each stream independently handles requests within a single batch.